A Joint Analysis of Sensitivity to Anticipation and Parallel Trends Violations: Identification

 \begin{theorem} Suppose $(\Delta_{-(S-1)}, \ldots, \Delta_0, \theta_1 )$ are known and that Assumptions \ref{initialize}, \ref{abounds}, and \ref{assump:rmmultpretrends} hold.
 Then the identified set for the $\text{ATT}_{1}$ is given by

 where

 \end{theorem}

-Theorem \ref{thm:attmultpretrendsa} provides a closed-form characterization of the identified set that only requires minimization and maximization over small finite sets, rather than numerical optimization.
+Theorem \ref{thm:attmultpretrendsa} provides a closed-form characterization of the identified set that only requires optimization over small finite sets.
 To provide intuition for the bounds in Theorem \ref{thm:attmultpretrendsa}, I illustrate how they recover some of the cases outlined after Assumption \ref{abounds}.
-If we set $M = 0$ and $\underline{A}_s = \overline{A}_s = 0$ for all $s \in \mathcal{S}$, we get the baseline point identification result where parallel trends and no anticipation hold:

-Similarly, if we set $\underline{A}_s = \overline{A}_s = 0$ for all $s \in \mathcal{S}$, but allow $M>0$, then we are in the setting where no anticipation holds and parallel trends are possibly violated.
-Notice that this yields the RR2023 setup where post-treatment parallel trends violations are bounded with respect to the largest pre-treatment parallel trends violations, which corresponds to the largest pre-trend (denoted $\Delta_{s^{\star}}$):
+If we set $\underline{A}_t = \overline{A}_t = 0$ for all $t \in \mathcal{S}$, but allow $M>0$, then we are in the setting where no anticipation holds and parallel trends are possibly violated.
+Notice that this yields the RR setup where post-treatment parallel trends violations are bounded with respect to the largest pre-treatment parallel trends violations, which corresponds to the largest pre-trend (denoted $\Delta_{s^{\star}}$):

-Setting $\underline{A}_{s} = \overline{A}_{s} = \Delta_s$ yields the setting where the entirety of each pre-trend is fully attributed to anticipation effects and parallel trends therefore holds throughout the pre- and post-treatment periods.
-This yields point identification of the $\text{ATT}_{1}$:

-A common approach to addressing anticipation is a “limited anticipation” assumption (e.g. \citealt{malanireif2015} and \citealt{callawaysantanna2021}).
-This assumption requires the researcher to specify a threshold $- \ell \leq 0$:

-Hence, anticipation may occur for periods $t \in \{-\ell + 1, \ldots , 0\}$.
-Notice that $\ell = 0$ imposes no anticipation.
-Under this setup, for point identification of the $\text{ATT}_{1}$ one must then accordingly push back the parallel trends assumption into the affected pre-treatment periods:

-Relative to the baseline that imposes parallel trends only for $t\ge1$, this strengthens the required parallel trends assumption for identification \citep{callawaysantanna2021}.
-Additionally, we see that under the limited anticipation setup, anticipation and parallel trends violations are treated as mutually exclusive across segments of the pre-treatment period.
-However, in some empirical settings, it is plausible that anticipation and parallel trends violations are simultaneously present within the same pre-treatment periods.